knative/docs/docs/developer/eventing/custom-event-source/custom-event-source/receive-adapter.md

         sb, err := r.EventingClientSet.SourcesV1alpha2().SinkBindings(namespace).Get(expected.Name, metav1.GetOptions{})
         ```

-    1. If no existing SinkBinding exists, create one:
+    1. If there is no existing SinkBinding, create one:

         ```go
         sb, err = r.EventingClientSet.SourcesV1alpha2().SinkBindings(namespace).Create(expected)
         ```

-    1. Check if the expected spec is different to the existing spec, and update the `SinkBinding` if required:
+    1. Check if the expected spec is different to the existing spec, and update the SinkBinding if required:

         ```go
         else if r.specChanged(sb.Spec, expected.Spec) {